SapitoSucio/froggo-guides/docs/script_commands.md

 \***showdigit** **<value\>**{,**<type\>**};

-Displays given numeric '`value`' in large digital clock font on top of the screen.
-The optional parameter 'type' specifies visual aspects of the "clock" and can be one of the following values:
+Displays given numeric ``value`` in large digital clock font on top of the screen.
+The optional parameter `type` specifies visual aspects of the "clock" and can be one of the following values:

 ```cpp